aldomonteiro/node-server-ESLatest/README.md

   }
 ```

-Next let's add a new task: `npm run serve`, to use oure recently built code:
+Next let's add a new task: `npm run serve`, to use our transpiled code:

 ```diff
   "scripts": {